-Legislative acts of the Republic of Latvia currently entitle the Company's subsidiary Energijas publiskais tirgotājs AS to act as an agent in the mandatory procurement administration process.
+Legislative acts of the Republic of Latvia currently entitle the Company's subsidiary Enerģijas publiskais tirgotājs SIA to act as an agent in the mandatory procurement administration process.

 With the political objective of reducing the amount of the mandatory procurement component in customer bills in Latvia, there is a risk that the cost of mandatory procurement could be reduced at the expense of the Group by stopping the CHPPs capacity support, which has already been reduced by 75 per-cent.
-On 27 February 2020, the Saeima included in its agenda the draft law "On Amendments to the Energy Law".
-The draft law provides for the deletion of certain rules from the Energy Law (in Latvian - Enerģētikas likums), which defines payments of a guaranteed fee for electrical capacity installed at cogeneration power plants.
-Also, it provides for terminating the order providing that the electricity costs incurred by the public trader in carrying out the statutory functions are borne by the final consumers.
+On 17 September 2020, at the first reading the Saeima supported the amendments to the Electricity Market Law (in Latvian - Elektroenerģijas tirgus likums).
+The draft law provides reduction of support for electrical capacity installed and electricity generated under mandatory procurement scheme.
+Also, it provides termination of the order that mandatory procurement costs are borne by the final consumers, but still envisages the current role of the public trader in mandatory procurement scheme and that mandatory procurement administration costs are compensated to the public trader by the State budget.
+As of the date of this Base Prospectus, Economic, Agricultural, Environmental and Regional Policy Committee of Saeima continues to review the submitted proposals to second reading of the amendments to the Electricity Market Law.
+For the time being it is difficult to foresee whether or when the amendments to the Electricity Market Law could be adopted and come into force.

-The draft law may have impacts on the Group's profits and asset value.
-The interruption of the payment of capacity support to the CHPPs and a stipulated obligation to repay the State compensation (for more details on the compensation, please see Note 14 part d (I) in the Group's Annual Report 2018) of 75 per-cent of the CHPP capacity support could potentially lead to a material adverse effect on the financial position of the Group and consequently reduce the dividend potential of the Group.
+The amendments to the Electricity Market Law may have impacts on the Group's profits and asset value.
+The interruption of the payment of capacity support to the CHPPs and a stipulated obligation to repay the State compensation (for more details on the compensation, please see Note 14 d (I) in the Group's Annual Report 2020) of 75 per-cent of the CHPP capacity support could potentially lead to a material adverse effect on the financial position of the Group and consequently reduce the dividend potential of the Group.